 Installing the Circuit Breaker

-The Circuit breaker is connected in the Red cable and then attached to the Red cable coming from the Solenoid box.
+The Circuit breaker is connected to the Red cable and attached to the Red cable coming from the Solenoid box.

 After this step, start the engine and test the winch for operation.
 Turn the power off and try hitting the Handle-bar ignition again.
-If the winch starts again, you will have to check the connections from the switch to the ignition box and set them upright.
+If the winch starts again, you will have to check the switch’s connections to the ignition box and set them upright.

 Tucking up the Wires

-Ensure the Solenoid box is fit snugly and safe, close to the battery.
-Bundle up all the cables and wires and tuck them in, making sure they do not come in contact with any sharp edges or moving parts since that can lead to faster wearing of the cables.
+Ensure the Solenoid box is fits snugly and safe, close to the battery.
+Bundle up all the cables and wires and tuck them in, making sure they do not contact any sharp edges or moving parts since that can lead to faster wearing of the cables.

 A little improvisation goes a long way, even when installing a winch in an ATV.
-But be sure to stick to the manual if you are having any doubts about the steps suggested here.
-Remember that all ATV’s are different and so are the winches that can be mounted on them.
+But be sure to adhere to the manual if you have any doubts about the steps suggested here.
+Remember that all ATV’s are different, and also the winches that can be mounted on them.
 Some of the steps may differ from model to model, but the basic gist of Installing a winch to an ATV remains the same.